NoahNaiman/Fundamentals/README.md

 A list in which each node contains data and a pointer to the next node.<br>
 Included methods are:
 * Get length
-* Prepend to list
+* Prepend
-* Append to list
+* Append
-* Check if something is in the list
+* Search
-* Delete the first found instance of some given data
+* Delete first found instance of given data
-* Delete all instances of some given data
+* Delete all instances of given data
 * Clone list
 * Get a reversed version of the list
-* Check if the list is looped
+* Check for a loop
+* Unloop
 * Print out list